Diffusion and operator entanglement spreading: in the rule chain

-We note that as the solitons emitted from the center scatter with the background solitons they undergo two biased random walks.
+We note that as the solitons emitted from the center scatter with the background solitons, they undergo two biased random walks.
 Their positions $x_1,x_2=0,1,\dots$ at time $t$, which are measured from the left edge of the lightcone (dashed lines in Fig.~\ref{fig1:bobenko} (b)), are determined by the scatterings.
-The crucial observation to construct the MPO is that all the background solitons that scattered with the two solitons emitted from the center are contained in the ``reduced lightcone'' within them (region $2$ in Fig.~\ref{fig1:bobenko} (b)).
+The crucial observation is that all the background solitons that scattered with the two solitons emitted from the center are contained in the ``reduced lightcone'' within them (region $2$ in Fig.~\ref{fig1:bobenko} (b)).
 Outside of the reduced lightcone ${\mathcal O}(t)$ is the identity.
-To construct the MPO for ${\mathcal O}(t)$ we complement the MPO for the identity in~\ref{fig0:identity} with some extra indices.
+To construct the MPO for ${\mathcal O}(t)$ we complement the MPO for the identity in Fig.~\ref{fig0:identity} with some extra indices.
 First, we introduce an index $a=1,2,3$ to keep track of the different regions.
 The number of left/right movers in region $2$ is tracked by two extra indices $j_l,j_r$.
 Finally, the index $\beta$ is as in Fig.~\ref{fig0:identity}.
 The structure of the MPO is summarised in Fig.~\ref{fig1:bobenko} (c).
-Physically, $j_r$ at $(x,t)$ counts the number of right movers in region $2$, whereas $j_l$ is the expected distance between $x$ and the right mover that emerged from the center, assuming that there are no left movers in the remaining lightcone $[x+1,t]$.
+Physically, $j_r$ at $(x,t)$ counts the number of right movers in region $2$, whereas $j_l$ is the expected distance between $x$ and the right mover that emerged from the center, assuming that there are no left movers in the remaining interval $[x+1,t]$ of the lightcone.
 In regions $1,3$ we set $a=a'=1,3$, and $j_l=j_l'=j_r=j_r'=0$.
 The allowed values of $j_l,j_r$ in region $2$ for which the MPO is nonzero are reported in Fig.~\ref{fig1:bobenko} (d).
 The interpretation is straightforward.
 For instance, if at site $x$ there is no soliton, one has $j'_r=j_r$ and $j'_l=j_l-1$, because the distance from the right mover emerged from the center decreases by one after moving to the next site.
 If at $x$ there is a right mover, then $j_r'=j_r-1$.
 If a left mover is present, one has that $j_l'=j_l-3$ because the left mover shifts the right mover emerging from the center by two sites to the left (see Fig.~\ref{fig1:bobenko} (b)).
-Finally, Fig.~\ref{fig1:bobenko} (e) shows the tensors at that interface between regions $1,2$ and $2,3$.
-At $1,2$ a left mover is present, and $j_l,j_r$ is initialized as $j_r=\lceil x_1/2\rceil$ and $j_l=2t-x_1-1$.
-At $2,3$ one has $j_l=j_l'=0$, ensuring that all the background solitons expected within the reduced lightcone have been found and the right mover emerged from the center is on that site.
-Note that there is a subtlety due to the kinematics of solitons if two scattering solitons are met at $2,3$.
-Now, since $0\le j_l,j_r\le t$, the MPO bond dimension is clearly $\chi\propto t^2$, implying that $S\le2\ln(t)$.
-To proceed, we observe that due to the scatterings, the left and right movers that emerged from the center move with a ``dressed'' velocity~\cite{sarang-2018} $v_d=1/2$ (the bare velocity is $v_b=1$).
+Finally, Fig.~\ref{fig1:bobenko} (e) shows the tensors at the interface between regions $1,2$ and $2,3$.
+At the boundary $1,2$ a left mover is present, and $j_l,j_r$ is initialized as $j_r=\lceil x_1/2\rceil$ and $j_l=2t-x_1-1$.
+At the boundary $2,3$ one has $j_l=j_l'=0$, ensuring that all the background solitons expected within the reduced lightcone have been found and the right mover that emerged from the center is on that site.
+Notice that there is a subtlety due to the kinematics of solitons if two scattering solitons are met at $2,3$ (see Fig.~\ref{fig1:bobenko} (e)).
+This, however, does not affect the leading logarithmic growth of the $OSEE$.
+Now, since $0\le j_l,j_r\le t$, the bond dimension of the MPO that describes ${\mathcal O}(t)$ is clearly $\chi\propto t^2$, implying that $S\le2\ln(t)$.
+To proceed, we observe that due to the scatterings, the left and right movers that emerged from the center move with a ``dressed'' velocity~\cite{gopala-2018,sarang-2018} $v_d=1/2$ (the bare velocity is $v_b=1$).
 Crucially, their trajectories, and the operator front, exhibit diffusion~\cite{jacopo,sarang-2018}.
 This diffusion is essential to have nonzero entanglement.
-The dressed solitons behave as free particles, their trajectories cross each other, implying the absence of entanglement.
-We now consider the bipartition as $A=[-t,0]$ and $B=[0,t$.
-We observe that in the reduced lightcone there are $\propto t$ left/right movers.
-A crude approximation for ${\mathcal O}(t)$ gives
+Indeed, the dressed solitons behave as free particles, their trajectories cross each other.
+This implies that a flat superposition of dressed solitons is mapped onto itself by the dynamics, which implies the absence of entanglement production.